Toddlers are mesmerizing and entranced by sounds of a pounding

 alternatives include the provision of large inexpensive pads of paper

 inexpensive white board on the lower portion of certain walls.
+Provide child-safe markers that do not emit toxic

 vapors.
-Parents who make the effort to show pleasure when
+Parents who express pleasure when

 It